 Some people find the nasal spray works more quickly and is easier to take when they are feeling nauseated (sick).

-Tablets come in 50mg and 100mg strength.
-Take 50mg (some patients may require 100mg) at onset of symptoms, dose may be repeated after at least 2 hours if migraine symptoms return.
+Tablets (50mg and 100mg): Take 50mg (some patients may require 100mg) at onset of symptoms, dose may be repeated after at least 2 hours if migraine symptoms return.
 Maximum dose is 300mg in 24 hours.

-Nasal spray come in 10 and 20mg strength.
-Use 1-2 sprays (10-20mg) into one nostril at onset of symptoms, dose may be repeated once after at least 2 hours if migraine symptoms come back.
+Nasal spray (10mg and 20mg): Use 1-2 sprays (10mg-20mg) into one nostril at onset of symptoms, dose may be repeated once after at least 2 hours if migraine symptoms return.
 Maximum dose in 24 hours is 40mg.

 Sumatriptan should not be taken with other 'triptans' or with medication containing ergotamine.